Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Experiments

-This query has the following two minimal query plans (\autoref{Fig_TPCHhierarchies}): {\fontsize{9}{20} } Here, $P_S$ and $P_P$ stand for the plans that dissociate tables \sql{Supplier} or \sql{Part}, respectively.
-We take the minimum of the two bounds to determine the propagation score for each answer tuple $a$.
-We will also evaluate the speed-up from applying the following deterministic semi-join reduction (Optimization 3) on the input tables and then reusing intermediate query results across both query plans:

-\introparagraph{Setup 2} We compare the runtimes for the our three optimizations against evaluation of all plans for $k$-chain queries and $k$-star queries over varying database sizes (data complexities) and varying query sizes (query complexities).
-The $k$-chain queries have arity $\!=\!2$ and several results, whereas the star queries have arity $\!=\!1$ and cardinality $\!=\!1$, representing a Boolean query:
+\introparagraph{Setup 2} We compare the runtimes for our three optimizations against evaluation of all plans for $k$-chain queries and $k$-star queries over varying database sizes (data complexities) and varying query sizes (query complexities).
+The $k$-chain queries return many results, whereas the $k$-star queries return one tuple, thus representing a Boolean query:

 We denote the length of the query with $k$, the number of tuples per table with $n$, and the domain size with $N$.
-We use integer values which are uniformly randomly drawn from the range $\{0, 1, \ldots N-1\}$.
-This parameter determines the \emph{selectivity} and is varied as to keep the \emph{answer cardinality constant} around 20-50 for chain queries, and the answer probability between 0.90 and 0.95 for star queries.
-For the data complexity experiments, we vary the number of tuples $n$ per table from $100$ to $10^6$.
-For the query complexity experiments, we vary $k$ from $2$ and $7$, or $2$ and $8$ for chain and star queries, respectively.
-For these experiments, the optimized (and often \emph{extremely long}) SQL statements are ``calculated'' in JAVA and then sent to Microsoft SQL server~\cite{sqlServer} (we have used Microsoft SQL server for these experiments due to its superior handling of complex queries).
+We use integer values which we uniformly draw from the range $\{1,2, \ldots N\}$.
+Thus, the parameter $N$ determines the \emph{selectivity} and is varied as to keep the answer cardinality constant around 20-50 for chain queries, or the answer probability between 0.90 and 0.95 for star queries.
+For the data complexity experiments, we vary the number of tuples $n$ per table between $100$ and $10^6$.
+For the query complexity experiments, we vary $k$ between $2$ and $8$ for chain queries.
+For these experiments, the optimized (and often \emph{extremely long}) SQL statements are ``calculated'' in JAVA and then sent to Microsoft SQL server 2012~\cite{sqlServer}.
+To illustrate with numbers, we have to issue 429 query plans in order to evaluate the $8$-chain query (see \autoref{table:numberMinimalQueryPlans}).
+Each of these plans joins 8 tables in a different order.
+Optimization 1 then merges those plans together into one truly gigantic single query plan.